The Rookie of the Year race between Ben Simmons and Donovan Mitchell was perhaps the most contentious showdown we’ve seen in the last few years

 Simmons may have an unreliable jumper that made Mitchell a more offensive threat from the outside, but his willingness to involve his teammates in their attack turned the odds in his favor.
-At times when Simmons struggles to produce points, he still manages to make his presence felt by being an effective floor facilitator.
-He operates on defense, assisting, and grabbing rebounds.
+During times when Simmons struggles to produce points, he still manages to make his presence felt by being an effective floor facilitator.
+He operates on defense, assisting and grabbing rebounds.

 Mitchell has proven himself to be one of the most explosive and quickest guards in the NBA.
-His quick hands and steady defense allow him to apply ball pressure resulting in forced turnovers.
+His quick hands and steady defense allow him to apply ball pressure that results in forced turnovers.
 Mitchell’s 6’10” wingspan also made it a bit easier to grab rebounds.

 Meanwhile, Simmons’ huge build and versatile body make him a good defender in various positions.
 Whoever’s in front of him—a guard, forward, or a frontcourt player—Simmons can capably extend his defense.
 Throughout his rookie season, Simmons averaged 1.7 steals and 0.9 blocks per game.
 He almost had a triple-double average last season after garnering 8.1 rebounds per game while 1.8 of those came from offensive rebounds.

-Simmons is the ROTY, but that doesn’t mean Mitchell failed the Jazz
+Ben Simmons is the ROTY but it doesn’t mean Donovan Mitchell failed the Jazz

-Based on the statistics given above, we can clearly see why Simmons was chosen ROTY.
+Based on the statistics above, we can clearly see why Simmons was the ROTY.
 Frankly, years from now, the award that made the two competitors bring out their A-game would not even make headlines anymore.
 The Philadelphia 76ers and Utah Jazz are two lucky franchises that hold two of the future stars in the league.
 Simmons has better teammates in Joel Embiid, Dario Saric, and Markelle Fultz.
-On the other hand, Mitchell once averaged at least 20 points a game on an 11-game winning streak that secured his team a slot in the playoffs.
-Once the Jazz has built the right pieces around the Spider, they’re not far from being a Western finals contender.
+On the other hand, Mitchell once averaged at least 20 points a game on an 11-game winning streak that secured his team a spot in the playoffs.
+Once the Jazz builds the right pieces around the Spider, they’re not far from being a Western finals contender.